Note on a Theoretical Justification for Approximations of Arithmetic Forwards: Connection with Takada's approximation

 \section{Connection with Takada's approximation}

 In this section, we explore the relationship between the approximation developed in the previous sections and an approximation suggested by Katsumi Takada in \cite{Tak11}.
-Takada's work provides valuable insights into the valuation of interest rate derivatives involving Fed Funds rates.
-Takada's approximation addresses the valuation of the arithmetic average ON rates and the necessary convexity adjustments relative to daily compounded ON rates.
 We start with the following trivial expression:

 Given that \( e^{x} = 1 + x + o(x) \) for small \( x \).
 In this case, $o(x)>0$ for positive values of $x$.
 Therefore, using the definition of little-o,